sean1093/html-rwd-table/README.md

 ```

 #### Color Light
-Sometimes, you will use light singal for some requirment, you can give these const in your value: (rwdTableExtend.REDCircle / rwdTableExtend.GREENCircle)
+Sometimes, you will use light singal for some requirment, you can give these const in your value: (<code>rwdTableExtend.REDCircle</code> / <code>rwdTableExtend.GREENCircle</code>)
 ```js
 var dataSource = {
     "ID": "test3",